-- Their smoking status recorded

-- An estimation of their MRC dyspnoea score

-- A record of the number of exacerbations (courses of steroids / lower respiratory antibiotics) in the last year
+- their smoking status recorded - an estimation of their MRC dyspnoea score12 - a record of the number of exacerbations (courses of steroids/lower respiratory antibiotics) in the last year

-- A chest X-ray to exclude other pathology - A full blood count to exclude anaemia or polycythaemia - A calculation of their body mass index (BMI) - Oxygen saturation (Sp02)
+- a chest X-ray to exclude other pathology - a full blood count to exclude anaemia or polycythaemia - a calculation of their body mass index (BMI) - oxygen saturation (Sp02).

-Traditionally, a single physiological measurement, FEV1, has been used to grade the severity of COPD.
-This fails to take account of other important features of the disease: symptoms, exercise capacity, quality of life, exacerbation frequency.
-Several measures have been developed to address this issue including the Global Initiative for Chronic Obstructive Lung Disease (GOLD) ABCD classification, Age Dyspnea airflow Obstruction ADO (Puhan M, Garcia-Aymerich J, Frey M, et al. Expansion of the prognostic assessment of patients with chronic obstructive pulmonary disease: the updated BODE index and the ADO index.
-Lancet 2009; 374: 704-71), Dyspnoea, Obstruction, Smoking, Exacerbation (DOSE) index and, the measure currently recommended by NICE, the Body-Mass Index, Airflow Obstruction, Dyspnea, and Exercise Capacity Index in Chronic Obstructive Pulmonary Disease, the BODE index.
-This multidimensional index has been demonstrated to better predict mortality better than $FEV_1$ alone.
-Its calculation requires measurements of BMI, spirometry, modified MRC dyspnoea score (a - I scale, but otherwise similar to MRC) and a six minute walking test.
-Surely the last of these restricts its use in routine general practice, however the DOSE index is easy to adopt in practice.
-Online calculators are available. [http://www.gxmd.com/calculate-online/respirology/bode-index].
+Traditionally, a single physiological measurement-FEV,-has been used to grade the severity of COPD.
+This fails to take account of other important features of the disease: symptoms; exercise capacity; quality of life, and exacerbation frequency.
+Several measures have been developed to address this issue, including the Global Initiative for Chronic Obstructive Lung Disease (GOLD) ABCD classification, Age Dyspnoea airflow Obstruction ADO,13 Dyspnoea, Obstruction, Smoking, Exacerbation (DOSE) index14 and, the measure currently recommended by NICE, the Body-Mass Index, Airflow Obstruction, Dyspnoea, and Exercise Capacity Index in Chronic Obstructive Pulmonary Disease, the BODE index.15 This multidimensional index has been demonstrated to better predict mortality better than FEV1 alone.
+Its calculation requires measurements of BMI, spirometry, modified MRC dyspnoea score (a -1 scale, but otherwise similar to MRC) and a six minute walking test.
+Surely the last of these restricts its use in routine general practice, however the DOSE index14 is easy to adopt in practice.
+Online calculators are available16.